|

 Ulrich (2006i)

-aims, hopes and chances that I associate with
+to a series of reflections on the aims, hopes, and chances that I associate with

 critical pragmatism, and the methodological challenge

-they imply – a "critical turn" of pragmatism
+they imply towards a "critical turn" of pragmatism

 |